MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_keytipplacementmode.md

 # Windows.UI.Xaml.UIElement.KeyTipPlacementMode

 ## -description
-Gets or sets a value that indicates where the KeyTip is placed in relation to the UIElement.
+Gets or sets a value that indicates where the access key Key Tip is placed in relation to the boundary of the UIElement.

 ## -xaml-syntax
 ```xaml